 New England Waterfalls seem to have a character all their own, which is why we’ve devoted such a list to this region.
-In addition to being in some remarkably Naturesque forests (where we just so happened to catch them at or near the peak of the Fall colors), there also seemed to be a certain colonial charm not commonly found in other parts of the country.
+In addition to residing in some remarkably Naturesque forests (where we just so happened to catch them at or near the peak of the Fall colors), there existed a certain colonial charm not commonly found in other parts of the country.

-So it was with this in mind that Julie and I felt like we had to somehow pay homage to the waterfalls seen in this area (where they weren’t getting the love in other parts of this website).
-And we did this by coming up with this list of the Top 10 Best New England Waterfalls.
+So with this in mind, Julie and I felt like we had to somehow pay homage to the waterfalls seen in this area.
+After all, they didn’t seem to get the love in other parts of this website.
+Hence, we came up with this list of the Top 10 Best New England Waterfalls.

-By the way, we’re going by the common definition of New England as basically the states that are further east of New York.
+By the way, we’ve obeyed the common definition of New England as basically the states residing east of New York.
 So that includes Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.

-Like I’ve said before on the other top 10 lists that we keep, it is not an easy task to come up with just ten as we know some very deserving waterfalls would likely be left off this list.
+Like I’ve said before on the other top 10 lists that we keep, we tend to have a difficult time to come up with just ten waterfalls.
+Certainly, we know some very deserving waterfalls omitted from this list.
 Still, we had to keep it at ten so lists like this don’t get too ridiculously long.

-In any case, we’re also limiting our list to just the New England Waterfalls that we’ve personally visited so I’m sure some deserving waterfalls that we just hadn’t had a chance to visit would get left out.
+In any case, we’ve also limited our list to just the New England Waterfalls that we’ve personally visited.

-Hopefully, Julie and I will have an opportunity to come back to this charming corner of the country, where we could further augment and/or solidify the choices in here while also getting that dose of colonial charm all over again.
+Hopefully, Julie and I will have an opportunity to come back to this charming corner of the country.
+That way, we can further augment and/or solidify the choices in here while also getting that dose of colonial charm all over again.

 So without further ado, here are the Top 10 New England Waterfalls in reverse order…

 This was one of those border waterfalls between Connecticut and Massachusetts.

-We actually had to hike from one state to the other in order to descend down to this attractive falls, but as you can see from the photo, this two-tiered 50ft falls was definitely worth the effort and it was tripod-friendly to boot.
+We actually had to hike from one state to the other in order to descend down to this attractive falls.
+But as you can see from the photo, this two-tiered 50ft falls was definitely worth the effort.
+Besides, it was tripod-friendly to boot.